mlpack/blog/doc/tutorials/Kris2017Week11.md

+@brief Deep Learning Module in mlpack - Week 11 + 12
+@author Kris Singh
-Title: Deep Learning Module in MLpack(Week 11 & 12)
+@page Kris2017WeekElevenTwelve Deep Learning Module in mlpack - Week 11 + 12
-Date: 2017-08-21 23:00:00
+@date 2017-08-21 23:00:00

-Tags: neural networks, restricted boltzmann machines
-Author: Kris Singh
+@section Kris2017WeekElevenTwelve Deep Learning Module in mlpack - Week 11 + 12

 This week was mostly spent in writing test for the GAN PR and Fixing changes in the GAN PR.
 We wanted to implement the [Orilley](https://www.oreilly.com/learning/generative-adversarial-networks-for-beginners) example.
 I faced a lot of problems implementing this example as valid convolution padding used in